Minimizing the number of edges in $K_{s,t}$-saturated bipartite graphs

 Hence, Claim \ref{core:bound} follows from the Equations \eqref{prime} and \eqref{nonprime}. \end{proof}

 \begin{proof}[Proof of Lemma \ref{nicecore}] As mentioned before, the moreover part follows immediately from Claims \ref{three} - \ref{case1}.
-Now, note that in the nice core, each of $a_0$ and $a_0'$ has degree $t-1$ and the core contains a copy of $K_{s, t-1}$.
-This implies there are at least $s(t-1)+(t-1-s)$ edges.
+Now, note that in the nice core, each of $a_0$ and $a_0'$ has degree $t-1$ and the core contains a copy of $K_{s,t-1}$.
+This implies there are at least $s(t-1)+(t-1-s)$ edges in the nice core.
 Then, Lemma \ref{nicecore} follows immediately from Claim \ref{core:bound}. \end{proof}